InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

 The callback shall be invoked with `false` as the argument for the `success` parameter if the callback could not be registered as a listener for any reason.

-**Note:** Unlike the other API commands, the `addEventListener` callback may be called as many times as the TC String is changed — callback functions should be defensive and remove themselves as listeners if this behavior is not desired via `removeEventListener`.
+**Note:** The `addEventListener` callback, upon registration, should be immediately called with the current TC String, then subsequently called on any TC String changes until it is removed as listeners via `removeEventListener`.
 ______

 #### `removeEventListener`